sukhchander/billing-work-sample/README.md

 Thank you for taking time to consider working at Compose.
 This is a work sample to help us kick off the relationship.
 We find starting with this process removes the uneasy feelings that resumés give us.

-This should take around 5 - 6 hours.
-Don't sweat if this takes longer.
-While we provide a time, we respect quality work far more than an immediate response.
-Thus, we put this timeframe on the project to be upfront with you.
-But, the time should not restrict you.

 ## The work samples